alexedwards/stack/README.md

 http.Handle("/", stack.New(middlewareOne, middlewareTwo).ThenHandler(fs))
 ```

-Once a chain is 'closed' with any of these methods it is converted into a [`HandlerChain`](http://godoc.org/github.com/alexedwards/stack#HandlerChain) object which satisfies the `http.Handler` interface.
+Once a chain is 'closed' with any of these methods it is converted into a [`HandlerChain`](http://godoc.org/github.com/alexedwards/stack#HandlerChain) object which satisfies the `http.Handler` interface, and can be used with the `http.DefaultServeMux` and many other routers.

 #### Using context